In Defense of Food :: Book Review

 3) Mostly plants

 These three rules clearly outline the basics of a healthy approach to eating.
-When we eat real food (food as close to its natural state possible) without all of the processing, we minimize the risk of encountering products that our bodies will have a harder time understanding and utilizing.
+When we eat real food (food as close to its natural state as possible) without all the processing, we minimize the risk of encountering products our bodies have a harder time understanding and utilizing.

-For perhaps the first time in history many people are living with an over abundance of calories.
-Having a healthy ability to say no and limit food intake (especially of processed food), even when our biology that tells us we need more carbohydrates and fats, can also be helpful.
-And finally, filling your plate with primarily plant based products will greatly impact your overall health.
+For perhaps the first time in history, many people are living with an overabundance of calories.
+Having a healthy ability to say no and limit food intake (especially of processed food), even when our biology tells us we need more carbohydrates and fats, can also be helpful.
+And finally, filling your plate primarily with plant-based products will significantly improve your overall health.

-You can check out Michael Pollan’ book In Defense of Food: An Eater’s Manifesto here.
+You can check out Michael Pollan’s book In Defence of Food: An Eater’s Manifesto here.

 Share This Post: